goamaan/image-repository-api/README.md

 ### Admin Only

-This route does not serve much purpose but it showcases role based routes - only users with a `roles` property that includes `'ADMIN'` are authorized to access this path
+This route does not serve much purpose but it showcases role based routes - only users with a `roles` property that includes `'ADMIN'` are authorized to access this path.
+It returns all images, public and private.

 ```typescript
 GET - '/api/v1/images/all';